gullerya/object-observer/docs/observable.md

 Additionally, this API defines the `Change` object, list of which being a parameter of an observer/listener callback function.

 ### Static methods
+---

 - __`from`__ - receives a _non-null object_ and returns its __clone__, decorated with an __`Observable`__ interface, effectively returning `Observable` instance.
+Clone is deep.
+Cloning performed only on __own enumerable__ properties, leaving a possibility to 'hide' some data from observation.
 ```javascript
 let person = { name: 'Aya', age: '1' },
     observablePerson;

 observablePerson = Observable.from(person);
 ```
-Clone is deep.
-Cloning performed only on __own enumerable__ properties, leaving a possibility to 'hide' some data from observation.

 ### Instance methods
+---

 - __`observe`__ - receives a _function_, which will be added to the list of observers subscribed for a changes of this observable.
+Changes delivered always as a never-null-nor-empty array of [__`Change`__](#change-instance-properties) objects.
+Each change is a defined, non-null object, see `Change` definition below.
 ```javascript
 function personUIObserver(changes) {
     changes.forEach(change => {